smartgridadsc/CyberRange/examples/single_substation/Panda-db/README.md

 To use these files, place them in the corresponding code folder CyberRange/single_substation/Panda-db and follow the instruction in CyberRange/single_substation/Panda-db/README.md.

-For the setup, execute below SQL file once in the database to create the schema:
+For the setup, execute below SQL file once in the database to create the schema and initial data:
-- pandapower_db_structure.sql
+- pandapower_db_initialization.sql

 ## Acknowledgement